Structural and Disentangled Adaptation of Large Vision Language Models for Multimodal Recommendation: Methodology

 \subsection{Cross-Modal Structural Alignment (CMSA)}

 CMSA adapts LVLM representations by aligning text--image pairs while enforcing that items form a shared, fine-grained cross-modal neighborhood structure.
-For each item, we construct simple text and image prompts: the textual prompt concatenates basic fields (e.g., title, category, brand) with a short instruction, while the visual prompt introduces the product image.
+For each item, we construct simple text and image prompts: the textual prompt concatenates basic fields (e.g., title, category, brand) with a short instruction "\textit{The product has the following attributes:}", while the visual prompt introduces the product image with "\textit{The product has the image:}".
 Both prompts are fed into a pretrained LVLM, and we apply mean pooling over the final hidden states followed by a projection to obtain $d_m$-dimensional embeddings $\mathbf{e}_i^t, \mathbf{e}_i^v \in \mathbb{R}^{d_m}$ for the textual and visual modalities of item $i$, respectively.
-The exact prompt templates used in our experiments are provided in our GitHub repository.

 Given a batch of $N$ items, we first compute the cross-modal similarity matrix:

 where $\tau$ is a temperature hyperparameter.
 To construct the structural teacher, we build a soft target distribution $\mathbf{T} \in \mathbb{R}^{N \times N}$ from averaged intra-modal similarities: